DiamondLightSource/volume-segmantics/paper.md

 # Statement of need

-`Volume Segmantics` harnesses the availability of 2-dimensional encoders which have been pre-trained on huge databases such as ImageNet (ref1).
+`Volume Segmantics` harnesses the availability of 2-dimensional encoders which have been pre-trained on huge databases such as ImageNet [@russakovsky_imagenet_2015].
 This provides two main advantages, namely (i) it reduces the time and resource taken to train models - only fine-tuning is required and (ii) it prevents over-fitting the models when training on small datasets.
-These models of various architectures are included from the (segmentation models pytorch ref) repository.
+These models of various architectures are included from the `segmentation-models-pytorch` repository [@Yakubovskiy:2019].
-In order to increase the accuracy of the models, augmentations of the data are made during training, both via 'slicing' the 3D data in planes perpendicular to the three orthogonal axes $((x, y), (x, z), (y, z))$ and by using the library Albumentations (insert ref).
+In order to increase the accuracy of the models, augmentations of the data are made during training, both via 'slicing' the 3D data in planes perpendicular to the three orthogonal axes $((x, y), (x, z), (y, z))$ and by using the library `Albumentations` [@buslaev_albumentations_2020].
 Additionally, user configuration for training is kept to a minimum by starting with a reliable default set of parameters and by automatically choosing the model learning rate.
+If adjustments to model architecture, encoder type, loss function or training epochs are required, these can be made by editing a YAML file.

-Even though these 2D models are quicker to train and require fewer computational resources than their 3D counterparts (ref gas hydrates benchmarking), when predicting a segmentation for a volume, the lack of 2D context available to these models can lead to striping artifacts in the 3D output, especially when viewed in planes other than the one used for prediction.
+Even though these 2D models are quicker to train and require fewer computational resources than their 3D counterparts [@alvarez-borges_u-net_2021], when predicting a segmentation for a volume, the lack of 2D context available to these models can lead to striping artifacts in the 3D output, especially when viewed in planes other than the one used for prediction.
 To overcome this, a multi-axis prediction method is used, and the multiple predictions are merged by using maximum probability voting.
-It is hoped that in the future other merging techniques will be included such as those in (ref).
+It is hoped that in the future other merging techniques will be included such as fusion models [@perslev_one_2019].

-During development of `Volume Segmantics` pre-trained U-Net models have been given additional fine-tuning on small amounts of annotated data in order to investigate the structures that interface maternal and fetal blood volumes in human placental tissue (ref).
+During development of `Volume Segmantics` pre-trained U-Net models have been given additional fine-tuning on small amounts of annotated data in order to investigate the structures that interface maternal and fetal blood volumes in human placental tissue [@tun_massively_2021].
 In this study, expert annotation of volumes of size $256^3$ and $384^3$ were sufficient to create two models that gave accurate segmentation of two much larger synchrotron X-ray CT (SXCT) datasets
-$(2520 \times 2520 \times 2120 px)$.
-In a completely different context, SXCT datasets collected on a soil system in which methane bubbles were forming in a system containing sand and brine were used to study the utility of a 2D U-Net in comparison to its 3D counterpart (ref Gas hydrates).
-Here, the training data ranged in size from $384^3$ pixels to $572^3$.
+$(2520 \times 2520 \times 2120 pixels)$.
+In a completely different context, SXCT datasets were collected on a soil system in which methane bubbles were forming in brine amongst sand particles.
+The utility of a pre-trained 2D U-Net was investigated to segment these variable-contrast image volumes in comparison with a 3D U-Net with no prior training [@alvarez-borges_u-net_2021].
+In this case, the training data ranged in size from $384^3$ pixels to $572^3$.
 As well as requiring less time to train than a 3D U-Net, the pre-trained 2D network provided more accurate segmentation results.

 The API provided with the package allows segmentation models to be trained and used in other contexts.
-For example, `Volume Segmantics` is currently being integrated into `SuRVoS2`, a client-server application with a GUI for annotating volumetric data in order to train machine learning models via a series of 'scribbles' applied to the data.
-It is hoped that scientists using our synchrotron facility will be able to easily train and use their own deep learning models to perform segmentation during their time here and when back at their own institutions and that other scientists will use and extend the package for their own purposes.
+For example, `Volume Segmantics` is currently being integrated into `SuRVoS2` [@pennington_survos_2022], a client-server application with a GUI for annotating volumetric data.
+In order to generate machine learning models 3D 'scribbles' are drawn on the data to provide training annotation.
+It is hoped that scientists using our synchrotron facility will be able to train and use their own deep learning models using this interface to the library.
+These models can then be used to segment data during their time here and also when back at their home institution.
+It is also hoped that the scientific community will use and extend `Volume Segmantics` for their own purposes.

 # Acknowledgements

-We would like to acknowledge helpful discussions with Avery Pennington, Luis Perdigao and Michele Darrow during the development of this project.
+We would like to acknowledge helpful discussions with Avery Pennington, Sharif Ahmed, Fernando Alvarez-Borges, Luis Perdigao and Michele Darrow during the development of this project.

 # References